nonmasc-lilly/nonmasc-lilly/README.md

 Hi, I’m lilly
 A C programmer fluent in a wide array of programming languages, currently planning the following projects:

+- new compiler for EMML with multiple architectures supported
 - portfolio server backend
 - barebones 16 bit os containing a hex moniter, ascii editor, basic filesystem, and a simple language for on board developement
 - an intel 4004 assembler